Tracking the Promises:

 Women in Peace Operations Pilot – “The Elsie initiative”

-As part of this, a pledge of C$ 21 m was made for women, peace and security.
+A pledge of C$ 21 m was made for women, peace and security.
 This includes contributions to the UN's trust fund for victims of sexual exploitation and abuse (SEA).

 Current status: Not yet implemented